notquitehere/notquitehere.github.io/_posts/2022-07-27-using-a-knowledge-management-system.md

 This is one of the reasons I use plain text editors and markdown for everything.
 It’s why I moved my blog from WordPress to <a href="https://getpelican.com/">Pelican</a> and subsequently <a href="https://ghost.org/">Ghost</a>.
 I don’t want to spend more time messing about with layout than I do actually writing the thing I’m working on.
 Equally, I don’t want to spend longer fiddling with the storage system for my notes than I do taking them.

-Atomic knowledge management however turned out to be another of those things, like [Bullet Journaling](/bullet-journaling-saved-my-to-do-list), that actually worked for me.
+Atomic knowledge management however turned out to be another of those things, like {% post_url 2018-07-03-bullet-journaling-saved-my-todo-list %}, that actually worked for me.

 ## How it works